kotappa19/Mess-Coupon-Management-System-Using-Spring-Boot/README.md

 # Mess-Coupon-Management-System-Using-Spring-Boot
 This repository includes the Mess coupon system project using spring boot and thymeleaf.
+The main objective to develop this application  is to reduce the wastage of food.
+It can be used in hostels by wardens to provide food coupons to the students.
+It is a single module application with ADMIN login.
+In this application ADMIN can be warden who creates coupon for every student.
+The ADMIN can add new students, delete students if they leave the hostel and also can update their details.
+By selecting the student USN the ADMIN will enter the number of days the students want coupon and the cost will be calculated based on number of days.